32ethers/create2crunch/README.md

 > * 20 points if the last four nibbles are all 4s
 > * 1 point for each 4 elsewhere in the address

+The mined address will also be kept in efficient_addresses.txt. so you don't have worry it would missing.

-So, that is, good luck for the mining!
+So, that is all, good luck for the mining!